 Different grades of stainless steel have slightly different compositions.

-*The Elephant Box is made from grade 18/8
+*The Elephant Box, our cups & water bottles are made from grade 18/8

 *Our other lunch boxes and snack pots are made from grade 204cu